flink-extended/ai-flow/docs/content/installation.md

 ## Installing AIFlow

-To avoid dependencies conflict, we strongly recommend using [virtualenv](https://virtualenv.pypa.io/en/latest/index.html) or other similar tools for an isolated Python environment like below:
+[Optional] To avoid dependencies conflict, we strongly recommend using [virtualenv](https://virtualenv.pypa.io/en/latest/index.html) or other similar tools for an isolated Python environment like below:

 ```shell
 python -m pip install virtualenv